Fitus/Zaloha2.sh/DOCUMENTATION.md

 they will be executed in step Exec5 (same principle as for the <b>--byteByByte</b>
 option).

+Additionally, Zaloha handles situations where the files have identical sizes and SHA-256 hashes, but different modification times: it then prevents copying of such files and only aligns their modification times (<b>ATTR:T</b>).
+This means: when Zaloha runs next time without the <b>--sha256</b> option, it will evaluate the files as synchronized based on equality of their sizes and modification times.

 The <b>--sha256</b> option has been developed for the Remote Modes, where the files to be compared reside on different hosts: The SHA-256 hashes are calculated on the respective hosts and for the comparisons of file contents, just the